afagot/GIF_DAQ/README.md

     bin/daq

-The output datafiles are saved into the directory `datarun`.
+The output datafiles are saved into the directory `datarun` and a Run Registry file is provided in the folder `.RunRegistry`